-Project Description: The Agency's MPAS Project Phase 3 (MPAS-3) entails, in part, re-engineering of Agency business processes, and implementing supporting technology, focused primarily within the Administration and Finance divisions, and including the Agency's relationships with participants, employers, and strategic partners.
-FY2017, the Agency initiated the procurement process to secure consulting services necessary to set the stage for the Agency's transition to redesigned processes and technology.
-Each Agency business process will be evaluated and reengineered seeking optimal and fully integrated solutions that incorporate a more robust workflow, integrated imaging and voice systems, increased functionality, improved communications, and greater member/retiree and employer access to their data.
-The project will also leverage experience from other public pension funds.
-The project will document process revisions, and identify where, and the types of, technology that can be implemented to improve Administration-related operations.
+Project Description: The Agency's MPAS Project Phase 3 (MPAS-3) entails, in part, reengineering of Agency business processes, and implementing supporting technology, focused primarily within the Administration and Finance divisions, and including the Agency's relationships with participants, employers, and strategic partners.
+FY2017, the Agency initiated the procurement process to secure the services necessary to set the stage for the Agency's transition to redesigned processes and technology.